 You need business and marketing education, film and television production knowledge, and organizational skills for this field.
 You also need to be decisive and have an eye for talent.

-I would tell a friend considering this field to break in by doing entry-level work with an agency.
+I would tell a friend considering this field to break in by doing entry-level work

 In five years, I hope to own my own talent agency with a top-notch staff.